LiDAR Elevation Data for Minnesota

 interest from within ArcGIS software

-Requires ArcGIS 10.1 Service Pack 1 or above
+Requires ArcGIS 10.1 Service Pack

 Hillshade layer (LiDAR-derived, black-and-white image) on MnGeo's